 Hi, I’m Chia Suan, but most people call me Chia.

 I am a communication skills and intercultural skills trainer, a Business English specialist and an EFL teacher trainer based in York.
-I was teaching General English, Business English and exam classes in London from 2003 – 2012, working mainly at International House London, but I moved to Munich in 2012 and started working freelance, dealing with in-company corporate training, and intensive teacher training and intercultural training workshops and seminars.
-I moved back to the UK in late 2013 and continued freelancing as a communications and intercultural trainer, alongside more projects writing materials for ELT-related publications .
+I was teaching General English and Business English in London from 2003 – 2012, working mainly at International House London, but I moved to Munich in 2012 and started working freelance, dealing with in-company corporate training, and intensive teacher training and intercultural training workshops and seminars.
+I moved back to the UK in late 2013 and continued freelancing as a communications and intercultural trainer.

 Aside from my original Bachelor degree in Communication Studies (Broadcast and Electronic Media) and my CELTA and DELTA qualifications, I also have a LCCI Cert TEB in teaching Business English, and a MA in Applied Linguistics and English Language Teaching from King’s College London where my dissertation focused on politeness in intercultural communication and ELF (English as a Lingua Franca) scenarios.